vuepress/core/docs/reference/bundler/vite.md

 Error [ERR_REQUIRE_ESM]: Must use import to load ES Module: /path/to/foo-lib
 ```

-To get grid of it, you need to set `ssr.noExternal` option:
+To get rid of it, you need to set `ssr.noExternal` option:

 ```ts
 export default defineUserConfig({